 What are Fetch and Telstra TV?

 Fetch and Telstra TV are entertainment bundles wrapped in neat little packages no bigger than a small DVD player.
-They give you the ability to make your living room a lot smarter by funnelling your streaming services and free-to-air TV channels through the box, which can be controlled by a TV remote; you also get the option to pause live TV, rewind, record and stream in 4K HDR.
+They give you the ability to make your living room a lot smarter by funnelling your streaming services and free-to-air TV channels through the box, which can be controlled by a TV remote; you also get the option to pause live TV, rewind and fast-forward, along with record content on the Fetch TV.

 Fetch is available with these internet providers:

-Telstra TV gives you access to pausing and recording live TV, and comes packed with access to the Telstra TV Box Office (where you can buy the latest movies), Foxtel Now, Netflix, Stan, Crunchyroll, Kayo and more.
+Telstra TV is a streaming device about the size of an Apple TV, including a remote, allowing you to watch streaming service content and live TV.
+Telstra TV gives you access to pausing and rewinding live TV, and comes packed with access to the Telstra TV Box Office (where you can buy the latest movies), Foxtel Now, Netflix, Stan, Crunchyroll, Kayo and more.
+The remote can also be controlled with an inbuilt microphone, and you can mirror streaming content onto your phone or other device.

 It also comes with an app for your smartphone so you can watch anything connected to the Telstra TV on the go, along with all the highlights from AFL, NRL and netball games.